The Sims Online: Legacy

 Developers of The Sims Online retrospectively shared views that the game was a disappointment.
 Will Wright believes that the game's lack of success was due to the online subscription model not fitting with The Sims core audience.
 He has observed that Online was "a very different game", and that many of the constraints of the game came from the limitations of creating a multiplayer online game.
 Executive producer Gordon Walton stated that the game was not shipped with the complete features envisioned by the development team due to time constraints, writing "not having a fully functioning economy and more fun activities ... made the game less appealing than we wanted".
 Although later added in EA-Land, The Sims developer Don Hopkins considered the initial lack of support for player-created content was also a major factor in the game's failure.
 Associate producer Jessica Lewis speculated the game's higher price and subscription fee at launch deterred some consumers, who could purchase expansion packs for The Sims for cheaper.
 The Sims 2, a single-player title and sequel to The Sims, was developed by Maxis and published by EA in 2004.
 Sims 2 producer Tim LeTourneau assessed that The Sims Online was "ahead of its time" even though it "never resonated as strongly as the regular Sims game did".

 The Sims Online frequently arose in discussions about online integration in future Sims titles, with journalists noting the failure of the game suggested the unpopularity of the concept.
 The Sims Online was also noted to foreshadow later business practices by EA to increase online integration and monetization of the Sims franchise.
 In 2011, EA published the online game The Sims Social on Facebook, which featured similar social networking features on the platform.
 Following negative feedback to the online integration of the 2013 title SimCity, EA announced The Sims 4 would be "an offline, client-based game".
 In discussing the future direction of the Sims franchise in 2020, EA CEO Andrew Wilson noted The Sims Online had been influential in the studio's approach to considering how "social interactions and competitive elements" could be integrated into the gameplay experience for future Sims titles.

 FreeSO

 FreeSO, a free fan-made recreation of The Sims Online created by developer Rhys Simpson in C# and MonoGame, was launched in open beta on 6 January 2017.
 The game is a non-commercial, legal re-implementation of The Sims Online, acting as a client to read the game's original assets, and has been approved by EA.
 Simpson had developed the game from July 2016, seeking to "recapture the feeling" of The Sims Online.
 Initially featuring a shared area named Sunrise Crater that accommodated 200 users, demand for the beta was so high that the servers crashed under a load of 1,000 accounts.
 FreeSO was shut down in December 2024 after being online for nearly eight years.

-However, private servers/implementations using the FreeSO code remain active.